PhD Program Timeline

 Students should choose their courses in consultation with their Supervisor.
 Some students may not have decided upon a final Supervisor during the first year, in which case they should choose their courses in consultation with the Graduate Coordinator.

 At the beginning of their program students should discuss their linguistic abilities with their supervisors in order to decide what further language study (if any) is required for their future research.
-Students must pass a language proficiency exam (or its equivalent) in one language other than English before they can be admitted to candidacy.
+Students must pass a language proficiency exam (or its equivalent) in at least one language (other than English) relevant to the student’s dissertation research before they can be admitted to candidacy.

 By the end of the fall session in year two students should have constituted their supervisory committee in preparation for the Comprehensive Examination.
 The supervisory committee is comprised of three graduate faculty of which at least two are members of East Asian Studies (some exceptions may be allowed in consultation with the Graduate Coordinator).